aceOfModernElectronis/Ananke-Arduino-library/API documentation of Ananke Arduino Library.md

  - groupID - the group ID to subscribe to (const char[])
  - deviceID - the device ID of the device to subscribe to (const char[])
- - QoS - Quality of Service you want (only 0 and 1 are possible) QoS 0 :- This is the simplest, lowest-overhead method of sending a message.
+ - QoS - Quality of Service you want (only 0 and 1 are possible)

+        QoS 0 :- This is the simplest, lowest-overhead method of sending a message.
 The client    simply publishes the message, and there is no acknowledgement by the broker.

-        QoS 1 :- This method guarantees that the message will be transferred successfully to the broker.
-The broker sends an acknowledgement back to the sender, but in the event that that the acknowledgement is lost the sender won't realise the message has got through, so will send the message again.
-The client will re-send until it gets the broker's acknowledgement.
-This means that sending is guaranteed, although the message may reach the broker more than once.
+        QoS 1 :- This method guarantees that the message will be transferred successfully to the broker.The broker sends an acknowledgement back to the sender, but in the event that that the acknowledgement is lost the sender won't realise the message has got through, so will send the message again.
+The client will re-send until it gets the broker's acknowledgement.This means that sending is guaranteed, although the message may reach the broker more than once.

 Returns,
  - false - sending the subscribe failed, either connection lost, or message too large.